tdwg/bdq/tg2/_review/docs/guide/bdqtest/index.md

 The scope of each BDQ Test is largely provided by the properties of a `bdqffdq:Specification`.
 The [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021) used in the specification are included in the `Information Elements` (`bdqffdq:InformationElement`).
 The specification also includes references to external authorities (external to the test specification, and usually also external to the Darwin Core standard, Wieczorek et al. 2012) that are required to implement the Test, for example, references to an ISO standard or a GBIF maintained controlled vocabulary.
 Such authoritative references are listed under `sourceAuthority` (`bdq:sourceAuthority`) with a link to the authority and optionally, a link to a specific online resource required for the `Implementation` of the Test.

 Each BDQ Test is defined to operate on a `SingleRecord` or a `MultiRecord`.
-The Framework allows `MultiRecord` Tests to take data as input, for example to able to identify outliers within a dataset, or for `MultiRecord` Tests that take the output of `SingleRecord` tests as their input to provide an assessment of quality across the dataset.
+The Framework allows `MultiRecord` Tests to take data as input, for example to identify outliers within a dataset, or for `MultiRecord` Tests that take the output of `SingleRecord` tests as their input to provide an assessment of quality across the dataset.
 No BDQ `MultiRecord` Tests have been defined to take data as input (but such could be defined).
 No BDQ `SingleRecord` Tests have been defined to use data in other records within a dataset to evaluate the quality of data in a `Single Record` (but such could be defined).
 The only `Multi Record` Tests included in BDQ accumulate the outputs of other Tests.

 ### 2.2 Use Cases (non normative)

 BDQ Tests are designed to be applied in the context of particular uses of data.
 The BDQ standard defines a set of `Use Cases` that represent common uses of biodiversity data.
 Each `Use Case` is associated with one or more Tests that can be used to evaluate whether data meet that need.
 By applying the appropriate Tests for a given `Use Case`, users can assess the fitness of their data for that particular use and identify areas for improvement.

-BDQ defines five `Use Cases`.
+BDQ initially defines five `Use Cases`.
 These use cases were based on the work of Data Quality Task Group 3 ([Data Quality Use Cases](https://www.tdwg.org/community/bdq/tg-3/)).
 The BDQ Tests can only relate to the concept of ‘quality’ as a consequence of their application to a specific use case.
 The five use cases included in the BDQ standard were intended to cover a range of applications that were considered in common use, but they are far from being comprehensive.
 The use cases were intended as a template or guide for those who may want to generate other use cases for their environments.
 See the [Tutorial](../../tutorial/index.md) for a step-by-step example of how to define a `Use Case` and select appropriate Tests for that `Use Case`.

-The BDQ `Use Cases` are:
+The initial BDQ `Use Cases` are:
 * [bdq:Alien-Species](../../list/bdq/index.md#bdq_Alien-Species)
 * [bdq:Biotic-Relationships](../../list/bdq/index.md#bdq_Biotic-Relationships)
 * [bdq:Record-Management](../../list/bdq/index.md#bdq_Record-Management)